LahiruTjay/nlp-chronicles/README.md

-# Natural-Language-Processing-With-Python
+# NLP Chronicles

-This repository contains Natural Language Processing tasks done with Python
+This repository contains the related code for the article series "NLP Chronicles".